City Guide · Last updated 2 June 2026

 Where Should You Eat Breakfast in La Linea?

-Breakfast culture in southern Spain is sacred.
-A tostada con tomate (toast with crushed tomato and olive oil) and a cafe con leche for €2.50-3.50 is how every morning should start.
+Breakfast culture in southern Spain is serious.
+A tostada con tomate and a café con leche is how every morning should start, and La Linea prices are well below what you would pay on the Costa del Sol.

 How Does Eating Out in La Linea Compare to Gibraltar?